 A great workaround is to condense your travel media files into a single video.
 With only a couple of minutes long, it’s effective and much more dynamic!

-Before you say you don’t have the skills to do a video, there are many tools that you can use without you necessarily be be a editing wizard.
+Before you say you don’t have the skills to do a video, there are many tools that you can use without you necessarily be an editing wizard.
 Heck, Google Photos even does them automagically.

 One of the simplest but more interesting ideas I’ve come across: making a travel memory box for each destination you visit.